MartyDisco/adon-mailer/README.md

 * Have a look at [adon-encrypt](https://github.com/MartyDisco/adon-encrypt) for a simple way to generate token and HMAC user passwords.

-A minimal user object must contain the following properties for the module to operate (the `user.state` property is used to trigger a verification email or a password reset one accordingly).
+A minimal user object must contain the following properties for the module to operate (the `user.state` property is used to trigger a verification email if `'pending'` or a password reset one if `'verified'`).

 ```
 const user = {
   token: // A secret string used to verify email and reset password
   , email: // User email
-  , state: // 'pending' or 'verified', anything else is treated as 'banned'
+  , state: // 'pending' or 'verified', deny for 'banned'
 }
 ```